Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 One explanation for why you get breakthrough bleeding is because your body wants you to — while Pandia encourages you to take control of your body, sometimes it reacts without us knowing why.
 However, a clearer reason is due to human error — maybe you forgot to take your daily pill!
 According to a 2017 survey, 16% of women aged 15 to 44 years reported missing two or more pills — so you’re not alone, my friend!

-How to get rid of breakthrough bleeding
+How to stop breakthrough bleeding

 To treat breakthrough bleeding or spotting while on the pill, patch, or ring Dr. Yen suggests you try 600mg ibuprofen WITH Food for up to 3 times a day for up to 5 days MAXIMUM.
 Make sure you don’t have any kidney problems and that you drink eight glasses of water per day.